ibm-cloud-docs/vpc/byok-about-data-encryption.md

 With customer-managed encryption, you can bring your own customer root key (CRK) to the cloud or have a [key management service](#kms-for-byok) (KMS) generate a key for you.
 Root keys are used to encrypt volume, file share, and custom image passphrases with [envelope encryption](#vpc-envelope-encryption-byok), a process that wraps a key with another key.

-Supported key management services are {{site.data.keyword.keymanagementserviceshort}} Standard and Dedicated, and {{site.data.keyword.hscrypto}}.
+Supported key management services are {{site.data.keyword.keymanagementserviceshort}} Standard and Dedicated.

 {{site.data.keyword.keymanagementserviceshort}} is available in two deployment options to meet different security and compliance requirements: